VAMDC/DocJavaTools/TAPValidator/source/gui_settings.rst

 	* noNamespace schema location

 		File containing schema for elements of instance document without namespace specified.
-		In this field you must specify path to xsams.xsd on your computer, if you intend to validate documents against old versions of schema.
+		In this field you must specify path to xsams.xsd on your computer, if you intend to validate documents against old IAEA XSAMS 0.1

 		Double-click on the field to open file open dialog.